LinkUs-X/LinkUs_Back-end/README.md

 -------------How to CREATE contact requests & CHECK if they led to links creation-----------------

 ## POST request: /users/:id/createrequest ; required parameters when creating link_request:
-   # card_id, lat, lng ; note that user_id is taken from URL.
+   card_id, lat, lng ; note that user_id is taken from URL.

-   #
-   # Create link request from @user (id: params[:id]) who kind of "display" its card to other
-   # users.
-If another user creates a similar request within a 15 seconds interval and within a
-   # 25 meters radius, provided they did not already exchanged their cards in the past, they will
-   # exchange their cards now.
+   # Create link request from @user (id: params[:id]) who kind of "display" its card to other users.
+If another user creates a similar request within a 15 seconds interval and within a 25 meters radius, provided they did not already exchanged their cards in the past, they will exchange their cards now.

-   #
-   # Example: suppose user1 creates a contact request, and then user2 creates a contact request
-   # within 15 seconds and within a 25 meters radius.
+   # Example: suppose user1 creates a contact request, and then user2 creates a contact request within 15 seconds and within a 25 meters radius.
 The following links are created:
-   # link1 => user_id: user2.id, card_id: card_of_user1.id  meaning user2 has the card of user1.
+   link1 => user_id: user2.id, card_id: card_of_user1.id  meaning user2 has the card of user1.
-   # link2 => user_id: user1.id, card_id: card_of_user2.id  meaning user1 has the card of user2.
+   link2 => user_id: user1.id, card_id: card_of_user2.id  meaning user1 has the card of user2.
-   #

    # NB: all link_request objects are stored in the database, whether or not they were used
-   # to successfully create links between two users.
+   to successfully create links between two users.

-   Curl de test pour le createrequest : note the 3rd request is too far away from the other two and should not create any link.
+   # Curl de test pour le createrequest : note the 3rd request is too far away from the other two and should not create any link:

+   # User 1:
    $ curl 'http://localhost:3000/users/1/createrequest.json' -H 'Content-Type: application/json' -d '{"link_request": {"card_id": 1, "lat": 48.713549, "lng": 2.215676} }'

+   # User 2:
    $ curl 'http://localhost:3000/users/2/createrequest.json' -H 'Content-Type: application/json' -d '{"link_request": {"card_id": 3, "lat": 48.713341, "lng": 2.215664} }'

+   # User 3:
    $ curl 'http://localhost:3000/users/3/createrequest.json' -H 'Content-Type: application/json' -d '{"link_request": {"card_id": 4, "lat": 48.712899, "lng": 2.215017} }'

-## GET request: /users/:id/verifylinkcreation.json
+## GET request: /users/:id/verifylinkcreation

-   #
-   # The following link_request mentionned is the last link_request from @user (id: params[:id]).
+   # The following link_request mentionned is the last link_request from @user (id: params[:id]):

+   Renders html: 'success' if the link_request is successful within 15 seconds.
-   # Returns link_created: false if the link_request is unsuccessful.
+   Renders html: 'pending' if the link_request is unsuccessful and was created less than 15s ago.
-   # Returns link_created: true if the link_request is successful.
+   Renders html: 'error' if the link_request is unsuccessful and was created more than 15s ago.
-   #

    # NB: to be used by front-end as condition for timeout after a link-request.

 -----------------------------------------------------------------------------------------------------